STANDARD TERMS AND CONDITIONS FOR SUPPLY OF SERVICES

 3.2 Unless otherwise specified and stated in respect of a particular course, the following terms and conditions apply with your booking.

-- On-site (customers site); fees are payable with 14 days of the invoice date.
+- On-site (customers site); fees are payable within 14 days of the invoice date.

 3.3 Invoiced amounts shall be due and payable within 14 days of the date of invoice.
 The Supplier shall be entitled to charge interest on overdue invoices from the date when payment becomes due from day to day until the date of payment at a rate of 8.25% per annum above the base rate of the Bank of England.